[Image1]🍵 Yamashigi kama-iri tea 🍵The delicious season for new tea 🍵Kama-iri tea grown at Yamashigi Forest i

-The season for delicious new tea 🍵
+The delicious season for new tea 🍵

 It is made only from the first flush.

-Yamashigi’s kama-iri tea was produced amid that bustle.
+Yamashigi kama-iri tea was produced amid that bustle.

-It accounts for only about 0.02% of the tea distributed nationwide.
+Apparently it makes up only about 0.02% of the tea distributed nationwide.

-It offers a gentle sweetness and a slightly toasty aroma.
+The tea offers a gentle sweetness and a slightly toasty aroma.

 This text has been automatically translated.